 Your financial institution may not be supported.

-Unfortunately, some banks such as (Chime and PNC) don't give third parties, like Petal, access to enough financial information to evaluate your application.
+Unfortunately, some banks, such as PNC, don't give third parties, like Petal, access to enough financial information to evaluate your application.
 We want to make sure we evaluate you based on your complete digital financial record, so we are not able to connect to process your application using an account associated with one of those institutions.
 We know this isn’t a good experience, so we’re working hard to get this connection to work better for our users.
 If you check back with us periodically, we can give you an update on our progress.

 In the meantime, you can help us get connected!
 If you think we might have issues connecting to your financial institution, reach out to them directly and let them know you'd like to share your data with Petal—it’s your data after all!
 The more those banks hear from its customers about this issue, the quicker we can get you up and running.